 Imperial Coaches are a fully trained cross-section of College staff who take on coaching assignments in addition to their main job roles.
-There are currently around 40 Imperial coaches from a wide range of academic and professional services roles within College who bring a range of experience and insight to the coaching role.
+There are currently around 40 Imperial coaches from a wide range of academic and professional services roles within the College who bring a range of experience and insight to the coaching role.

-Imperial coaches use a combination of observation, high quality questioning, effective listening and constructive challenge to create a conversation designed to support the coachee’s thinking and action-planning.
+Imperial coaches use a combination of observation, high-quality questioning, effective listening and constructive challenge to create a conversation designed to support the coachee’s thinking and action-planning.